phip1611/gitlab-timelogs/README.md

      logs, but only the enterprise edition.

 ## Supported Platforms
+_(For compilation and running.)_

 `gitlab-timelogs` builds and runs at least on the following platforms:

 - Linux (all architectures, I guess?)
 - MacOS (all architectures, I guess?)
+- Windows (all architectures, I guess?)

+Note that I only tested recent versions of these OSs in Mid-2024.
+Older versions of these systems should work as well.

 ## Consume / Install